 As an Amazon Associate I earn from qualifying purchases.

 What can I say?
 I’m still learning!
-This yule log may look intimidating, but this recipe is really quite simple!
+This yule log cake may look intimidating, but this recipe is really quite simple!
 If you want to make it even easier, you can omit the buttercream frosting and just dust the log with powdered sugar.

 What is a Yule Log?